rgreminger/tilburg-science-hub/docs/setup/python.md

 # Installing Anaconda Python

 Anaconda is a pre-packaged Python distribution for scientific users.
+To customize Python with packages and properly use it in combination with [automation tools](make.md), we prefer a *locally installed Anaconda distribution* over cloud-based alternatives.

 Watch our YouTube video, in which we walk you through the setup on Windows.